27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 The Market Hostel (Alicante)

-The Market Hostel is a top choice for anyone looking for a stylish, friendly place.
+A top choice for anyone after a stylish, friendly spot.

 Book The Market Hostel